HoangssAsta/chatgpt-twitter-analysis/README.md

 - Python
 - Jupyter Notebook
-- Libraries: [List key libraries used, e.g., pandas, nltk, sklearn, etc.]
+- Libraries: pandas, nltk, sklearn, etc.

 ## How to Use